Creekview Stormwater Wetland Urban Conservation Practices

 Nichoel Church (09:05):

 Yeah, and I one hundred percent agree.
 I feel like had we not been in communication with the Corps of Engineers with what we were thinking from very early onset and then through design and those changes and why we made those changes, I feel like things would’ve gone very differently.
-So in talking with the Corps, we did pursue a Regional Permit 39 (RP 39), which is actually a pretty rare permit.
+So, in talking with the Corps, we did pursue a Regional Permit 39 (RP 39), which is actually a pretty rare permit.
 They don’t authorize that permit very often for projects.
 The reason why is because not a lot of projects have off-channel wetlands.
-Usually, you know, the berms placed on the stream and that backs up water, and that creates a wetland.
+Usually, you know, the berms are placed on the stream, and that backs up water, and that creates a wetland.
 So, these off-channel wetlands, not only do they add value, you know, they’re a water quality treatment facility reducing nutrients in our waterways, but they also provide flood storage capacity.
 It’s just a huge benefit.
 I feel like the Corps really saw value in that.

 Once we figured out basically where we wanted to outlet the structure for the wetland back into that channel so that there wasn’t that much of an impact to the stream at all, I think we had 140 feet or something of a loss.
 I feel like once we figured out their requirements, we were able to tweak things just a little bit, and communication was the key.
 The landowner was happy with it.
-Our client was happy with it, we were happy with it, and just a win all the way around.
+Our client was happy with it.
+We were happy with it, and just a win all the way around.

 John Swanson (10:23):